-- (1) Upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the following month's regularly scheduled meeting.
-For Urgent PGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the PGRR. - (2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
+(1) Upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the following month's regularly scheduled meeting.
+For Urgent PGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the PGRR.

+- (2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
 In considering action on a TAC Report, the ERCOT Board shall: - (a) Approve the PGRR as recommended in the TAC Report or as modified by the ERCOT Board; - (b) Reject the PGRR; - (c) Defer decision on the PGRR; or - (d) Remand the PGRR to TAC with instructions. - (3) If a motion is made to approve a PGRR and that motion fails, the PGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve, defer, or remand the PGRR.
-The rejected PGRR shall be subject to appeal pursuant to Section 1.2.4.13, Appeal of Action. - (4) If the PGRR is approved by the ERCOT Board, as recommended by TAC or as modified by the ERCOT Board, the ERCOT Board shall review and approve or modify the proposed effective date. - (5) Within three Business Days after the ERCOT Board takes action on a PGRR, ERCOT shall issue a Board Report reflecting the ERCOT Board action and post it on the ERCOT website.
+The rejected PGRR shall be subject to appeal pursuant to Section 1.2.4.13, Appeal of Action. - (4) Within three Business Days after the ERCOT Board takes action on a PGRR, ERCOT shall issue a Board Report reflecting the ERCOT Board action and post it on the ERCOT website.